 Download the NAE Chaplaincy Ministry and Endorsement document, or find the relevant information below.

-Chaplains for all federal agencies have authorized the National Association of Evangelicals Chaplains Commission (NAECC) to endorse qualified RMPs as chaplains.
+Chaplains for all federal agencies have authorized the Evangelical Chaplains Commission to endorse qualified RMPs as chaplains.
 Each has standards for chaplaincy that may include citizenship, educational requirements, specialized training, age limitations, National Agency Background Check (criminal and credit), fitness requirements and medical requirements.
 These agencies defer to religious organizations to establish ministerial requirements and ecclesiastical credentials.

 Chaplains typically encounter persons in all facets of life and seek to engage spiritual resources for meaning, healing, hope and wholeness.
 Thus, they need to have the skills and ability to:

 - Conduct ministry for persons whose religious faith parallels that of the chaplain

 - Make provision for meeting and facilitating the religious needs of those who are adherents of other faith traditions

 - Offer pastoral care to all persons regardless of their faith, values or lifestyle

 - Serve as a referral agent in situations where a chaplain is unable to meet a person’s religious needs directly seeking appropriate chaplaincy services for the individual

 In addition to an individual sense of calling to chaplaincy, persons seeking endorsement must have affirmation of their call from their local church.